Our History

 1960 - 1969

-1962 – Draw up emergency resolution to State Sports Council opposing a commercial company leasing state land in the Quilomene and allowing hunting only when a fee is paid.
+1962 – Draw up an emergency resolution to State Sports Council opposing a commercial company leasing state land in the Quilomene and allowing hunting only when a fee is paid.

-1965 – According to Washington Game Bird Club, Kittitas County 1964 upland bird harvest was 10,870 pheasants, 1,340 quail and 6,190 chukars.
+1965 – Members clean up some camps left littered by hunters.
+Sponsor a boy to attend Junior Sportsmen’s Conservation Camp.
+According to the Washington Game Bird Club, Kittitas County 1964 upland bird harvest was 10,870 pheasants, 1,340 quail and 6,190 chukars.

 1970 - 1979